YancyKahn/DarkCite/README.md

 # DarkCite
-The Dark Side of Trust: Authority Citation-Driven Jailbreaking Attacks on Large Language Models
+The Dark Side of Trust: Authority Citation-Driven Jailbreak Attacks on Large Language Models

 ---